Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Now, think about how to add OAuth without breaking existing login.
 Create a detailed plan.

-In my experience, if it's a very extensive, legacy codebase with readability problems (90% of code in production), giving your own indications to the model can help in the first iterations.
+In my experience, if it is a very extensive codebase, legacy, or with readability problems (90% of production code), giving your own directions to the model can help in the first iterations.

-If you share your own plan, just like in the previous phase, it's very useful to ask Claude to challenge your proposal.
-This way you avoid biases and ensure better solutions.
+If you share your own plan, just like in the previous phase, it is very useful to ask Claude to challenge your proposal.
+This avoids biases and ensures better solutions.

-Either way, you'll see that Claude will create its own implementation plan, with to-do list included.
-This is the time to ask for adjustments or challenge some points, because from here execution begins.
+Either way, you will see that Claude will create its own implementation plan, with a to-do list included.
+This is the time to ask for adjustments or challenge some points, because from here the execution begins.

 Key: the more details and examples, the better.
-It's never enough.
-Investing extra time now will save you plenty later.
+It is never enough.
+Investing extra time now will save it with interest later.

-With the context defined and a clear plan, it's time to move to implementation.
-Here I want to be very clear: it's not like they've sold it to you.
-This isn't jazz.
+With the context defined and a clear plan, it is time to move to implementation.
+Here I want to be very clear: it is not like they sold it to you.
+This is not jazz.

 You can't improvise “vibe coding” in a project that isn't a glorified CRUD.